Logo primary

 Project: Kamiah Permaculture Institute

-Posted by Julie Pagliaro about 13 years ago
+Posted by Julie Pagliaro over 13 years ago

 We are exploring options for introducing new grasses and herbal plants into our existing pastures to increase nutritional value to our animals and increase fertility in the soil.